doublebyte1/keynotes/foss4guk/PITCHME.md

 <p style="text-align:right;">IBM, 1967</p>

 Note:
-- Run an OS on top of another OS.
-- Shared hardware resources.
-- More efficient use of resources.
+Run an OS on top of another OS, Shared hardware resources, More efficient use of resources.

 +++